cnerg/cnerg.github.com/source/people/intern-2012-cyclus.rst

 Degree and area of specialization
 ----------------------------------

-* Masters degress in Computer Science, Operations Research, Industrial Engineering, Nuclear Engineering, or related field
+* Bachelors or Masters degree in Computer Science, Operations Research, Industrial Engineering, Nuclear Engineering, or related field

 Required experience
 ---------------------